JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 you will give

-until you are nothing
+until you have nothing,

-and that is strength
+that strength

 </div>
 </div>